On Propagation Characteristics of Reconfigurable Surface Wave Platform: Simulation and Experimental Verification: Abstract

 \section{Abstract}

 Reconfigurable intelligent surface (RIS) as a smart reflector is revolutionizing research for next-generation wireless communications.
 Complementing this is a concept of using RIS as an efficient propagation medium for potentially superior path loss characteristics.
-Motivated by a recent porous surface architecture that facilitates reconfigurable pathways with cavities filled with fluid metal, this paper studies the propagation characteristics of different pathway configurations and evaluates the reconfigurable surface-wave platform by using a commercial full electromagnetic simulation software and experiments.
-This paper also looks into the best scheme to switch between a straight pathway and a $90^\circ$-turned pathway and attempts to quantify the additional path loss when making a turned pathway.
-Our experimental results verify the simulation results, showing the effectiveness of the proposed reconfigurable surface-wave platform for a wide-band, low path loss and highly controllable communication.
+Motivated by a recent porous surface architecture that facilitates reconfigurable pathways with cavities filled with fluid metal, this paper studies the propagation characteristics of different pathway configurations in different lossy dielectric materials on the reconfigurable surface wave platform by using a commercial full electromagnetic simulation software and S-parameters measurements.
+This paper also looks into the best scheme to switch between a straight pathway and a $90^\circ$-bend and attempts to quantify the additional path loss when making a $90^\circ$ turn.
+The experimental results verify the simulation results, showing the effectiveness of the proposed reconfigurable surface wave platform for a wide-band, low path loss and highly programmable communications.